 Oliver Stone is another long term collaborator for Armstrong from the aforementioned World Trade Centre to most recently working on Stone’s bio-pic, Snowden.

 In 2018 he completed work on the critically acclaimed Mrs Lowry and Son, directed by Adrian Noble.
 Armstrong has worked with the director Giuseppe Capotondi for The Burnt Orange Heresy, which was released in 2020 and in 2019 Armstrong was reunited in collaboration with director Thea Sharrock (dir.
 Me Before You) for her new feature for Disney, The One And Only Ivan which will be released in Autumn 2020.

-Working primarily from his studio in Glasgow, Armstrong continues to work internationally in film and composition.
-In 2010 he accepted an OBE at the Palace of Holyroodhouse for his contribution to music.
+Working primarily from his studio in Glasgow, Armstrong continues to work internationally in composition.
+In 2010 he accepted an OBE at the Palace of Holyroodhouse for his contribution to music and in 2016

 He received the Henry Mancini Award from the American Society of Composers Authors and Publishers (ASCAP).